-21. Since as early as 1978-which is the year by which secondary schools needed to be in compliance with Title IX-the DOE has been discriminating against female athletes in violation of Title IX.

-22. That year, a compliance officer from the federal Equal Employment Opportunity Commission ("EEOC") visited Hawaii to investigate the DOE's compliance with Title IX and other federal civil rights laws.
+- 23. Since as early as 1978-which is the year by which secondary schools needed to be in compliance with Title IX-the DOE has been discriminating against female athletes in violation of Title IX. - 24.
+That year, a compliance officer from the federal Equal Employment Opportunity Commission ("EEOC") visited Hawaii to investigate the DOE's compliance with Title IX and other federal civil rights laws.
 The EEOC found widespread Title IX problems.
-Among other things, the DOE had not: trained its civil rights coordinators in monitoring educational programs for compliance with

-National Federation of State High School Associations, 2017-18 High School Athletics Participation Survey, at 54, available at http://www.nfhs.org/ParticipationStatistics/PDF/2017-18%20High%20School%20Athletics%20Participation%20Survey.pdf. federal sex discrimination laws; promulgated and implemented student and employee Title IX grievance procedures; disseminated information regarding Title IX to DOE students and staff; or monitored school athletic expenditures by sport and sex.
+Among other things, the DOE had not: trained its civil rights coordinators in monitoring educational programs for compliance with federal sex discrimination laws; promulgated and implemented student and employee Title IX grievance procedures; disseminated information regarding Title IX to DOE students and staff; or monitored school athletic expenditures by sport and sex.
 Many of these deficiencies remain to this day.

-23. At the time, the DOE represented that it would remedy these Title IX issues.
-But subsequent events demonstrate that the DOE never did so.

-24. Indeed, over fifteen years later, in 1994, State Representative Jackie Young sent a letter to the DOE expressing dismay about the many gender inequities evident throughout DOE schools and specifically across its facilities for practices and games, equipment and uniforms, travel opportunities, scheduling, competitive opportunities, and budgeting.

-25. After another five years of girls continuing to be denied access to equality in sports, and fed up with the lack of progress, both the Hawaii state legislature and the Governor acted to address the DOE's failures in monitoring and enforcing gender equality in athletics.

-26. The Hawaii state legislature was first to act, passing a bill in 1999 that would have "[p]rohibit[ed] discrimination in athletics on the basis of sex in any public school" and "require[d] the [DOE] superintendent . . . to develop a strategic plan to ensure equity in sports participation."
+- 25. At the time, the DOE represented that it would remedy these Title IX issues.
+But subsequent events demonstrate that the DOE never did so. - 26.
+Indeed, over fifteen years later, in 1994, State Representative Jackie Young sent a letter to the DOE expressing dismay about the many gender inequities evident throughout DOE schools and specifically across its facilities for practices and games, equipment and uniforms, travel opportunities, scheduling, competitive opportunities, and budgeting. - 27.
+After another five years of girls continuing to be denied access to equality in sports, and fed up with the lack of progress, both the Hawaii state legislature and the Governor acted to address the DOE's failures in monitoring and enforcing gender equality in athletics. - 28.
+The Hawaii state legislature was first to act, passing a bill in 1999 that would have "[p]rohibit[ed] discrimination in athletics on the basis of sex in any public school" and "require[d] the [DOE] superintendent . . . to develop a strategic plan to ensure equity in sports participation."
 This legislative action was stopped by the Governor, who vetoed the bill because the DOE had expressly assured the Governor that the agency was "in total compliance" with Title IX.